-Minerals can be defined as a homogenous, naturally occurring substances with a definable internal structure.
+Minerals can be defined as homogenous, naturally occurring substances with a definable internal structure.
 Minerals are found in varied forms in nature, ranging from the hardest diamond to the softest talc.

 (iii) How are minerals formed in igneous and metamorphic rocks?

 In igneous and metamorphic rocks, minerals can occur in the cracks, crevices, faults or joints.
-The smaller deposits are called veins and the larger ones are called lodes.
+The smaller deposits are called veins, and the larger ones are called lodes.

 (iv) Why do we need to conserve mineral resources?

 Mineral deposits form only one per cent of the earth’s crust.
-We need to conserve mineral resources because the geological processes of mineral formation are so slow that the rates of replenishment are very small in comparison to the current rate of consumption.
+We need to conserve mineral resources because the geological processes of mineral formation are so slow that the rates of replenishment are very low in comparison to the current rate of consumption.

 3. Answer the following questions in about 120 words.